Originally published Aug 8, 2018. Refreshed Aug 18, 2021.

 Why does this matter?
 Because inaccurate pricing adds friction to the buying process.
 It disturbs customer budgets if the displaying price is wrong.
 If customers feel uncertain about pricing, that requires a human touch from Customer Service as well as back-and-forth communication.
 Ultimately, that slows down the purchasing process—when accurate pricing from SAP is only an integration away.

 How to nail it:

-Display real-time SAP pricing in your ecommerce store.
-This ensures that buyers get the same SAP-calculated prices in the web portal that they would get over the phone if they called a CSR.
+Display real-time SAP pricing in your B2B eCommerce store.
+(Hint: This is just one of the 53 prebuilt SAP integration points that all Corevist solutions include.)
+Real-time pricing from SAP ensures that buyers get the same SAP-calculated prices in the web portal that they would get over the phone if they called a CSR.
 This makes you easier to do business with.

 3. Audit existing SAP pricing rules and simplify when possible